Explosion at world’s largest railyard in Nebraska prompts evacuations because of heavy toxic smoke

 Around noon, an explosion occurred inside an intermodal container on a railcar at Union Pacific’s Bailey Yard in North Platte, though it wasn’t clear what caused the explosion, railroad spokeswoman Robynn Tysver said.
 No one was injured, and no cars derailed.

-Authorities evacuated everyone within a four-mile radius of the explosion in the western end of the railyard because of the smoke, and U.S. Highway 30 was closed between North Platte and Hershey.
+Authorities evacuated everyone within a one-mile radius of the explosion in the western end of the railyard because of the smoke, and U.S. Highway 30 was closed between North Platte and Hershey.
 Interstate 80 wasn’t affected by the smoke.
+It wasn’t immediately clear how many homes were included in the mostly rural area that was evacuated on the edge of the city.
 North Platte, which is about 230 miles (370 kilometers) east of Denver and about 250 miles (400 kilometers) west of Omaha, has a population of about 23,000.

 The North Platte Fire Department said in a post on X at 1:25 p.m. that the fire has been contained.
 The department said the evacuations were done because of the fire at the railyard involved “heavy toxic smoke.”
 Fire officials didn’t immediately respond to a call seeking more details.